nosinxever/ChatGPT-Chrome-Extension/README.md

 #### 2. edit popup.js add your openai api key

-#### 3. go chrome://extensions/, click load uppack select the floder at step 1
+#### 3. go to chrome://extensions/, click load uppack select the floder at step 1